nshkrdotcom/pipeline_ex/README.md

 ## 🚀 Async Streaming (NEW)

-The pipeline now supports **real-time response streaming** for all Claude-based steps, enabling progressive output display and lower memory usage for large responses.
+The pipeline now supports **real-time message streaming** for all Claude-based steps, displaying complete messages as they arrive from ClaudeCodeSDK for better user experience.

 ### Why Use Async Streaming?

-- **Real-time feedback**: See Claude's responses as they're generated
+- **Real-time feedback**: See Claude's complete messages as they arrive (message-by-message)
-- **Lower memory usage**: Stream large outputs without loading everything into memory
+- **Lower memory usage**: Process messages without buffering entire responses
-- **Better UX**: Users see progress immediately instead of waiting for completion
+- **Better UX**: Progressive display of assistant responses, tool uses, and results
-- **Early error detection**: Interrupt long-running operations if needed
+- **Visibility**: Watch Claude's tool usage and thinking process in real-time

 ### Basic Streaming Example